Shaunson26/enviro-checker/README.md

 - The results sections have a 'what is this?' link to describe the environmental parameters (shamelessly cut and paste from the source).
 This is achieved using `shinyjs`.

+- I tried to use async programming for the data downloading, which seems to work but then I'm waiting on all the responses before continuing  ... hmmm

+- I've refactored the code as much as possible and use functions throughout.
+I have yet to use shiny modules here.